StoneT2000/Polytomizator/README.md

 Once scanned and filtered with edges detected, it doesn't need to be run again unless a new image is put up.

 ## Acknowledgements
-Many thanks to ... for helping make this better and some other people who wish to not be named
+Many thanks to Vincent and Tom for helping make this better and some other people who wish to not be named